 Star Fort Goryōkaku in Japan.

-I have been able to complete a related side project - mapping star forts.
+I have also been working on a related side project - mapping star forts.
 The map (and other info) can be found on my website www.JacobBogle.com/fortress-earth.html.
-I've been able to find 1,257 of them, which is a list with at least 90% of all star forts in existence.
+I've been able to find 1,257 of them to-date, which is a list with at least 80% of all star forts in existence.

 Once I have finished and published my North Korea map, my focus will be on #FortressEarth.
 I don't have a clue when it'll be complete - it may never fully be - but it certainly will be fun.
 If you'd like to help or notice an error/omission in the country files already available (at JacobBogle.com) please feel free to contact me.
 And if you'd like to engage on Twitter, just use the hashtag #FortressEarth.